-In job-hunting today, there is a different set of magic words for every job - the job-specific keywords also known as CV or resume keywords, buzzwords or simply keywords as general term.
+In job-hunting today, there is a different set of magic words for every job - the job-specific keywords also known as a CV or resume keywords, buzzwords or simply keywords as a general term.
 Keywords are nothing new.
 Keywords are specific words that relate to the skills and experience the job seekers have in a particular industry or profession - like in keywords by industry.

-You have no way of knowing exactly what job-specific keywords they may use in job applications screening process.
+You have no way of knowing exactly what job-specific keywords they may use in the job applications screening process.
 To some extent, it is not true, because that information is included in the job adverts and/or job descriptions.
 Using a simple deduction method described below you may reveal them.

 How to identify the job-specific keywords i.e. CV & resume keywords

-Job seekers have been advised for long time to emphasize action verbs/action words/power words in their job-search applications.
+Job seekers have been advised for a long time to emphasize action verbs/action words/power words in their job-search applications.
 That "what you did" associated with action verbs/action words/power words are the keywords.
 In the vast majority of cases, they are nouns - like in examples below:

 • Designed and negotiated comprehensive employee benefits package, including health insurance, life insurance, and long-term disability, to realize significant cost savings.